noneill256/Hack4LA-Project-Spreadsheet-Updater/README.md

 # Hack4LA Project Spreadsheet Updater
 The purpose of this project is to collect data on over 1,000 open-source projects available online -- specifically, the number of contributors on each project and the date at which each was last updated.
 This repo contains 3 Python scripts, only one of which needs to be run in order to collect the data.
-The data is stored in [a spreadsheet belong to the organization](https://docs.google.com/spreadsheets/d/1LFResU_pcP5IMwz92dmPQRoKJ4lNa3tvr-_COJiE_hc/edit#gid=0).
+The data is stored in [a Google spreadsheet belonging to the organization](https://docs.google.com/spreadsheets/d/1LFResU_pcP5IMwz92dmPQRoKJ4lNa3tvr-_COJiE_hc/edit#gid=0).

 ## main.py
 References a function (defined in github_api.py) that collects data on each project.
 The collected data is then inserted into a Google sheet owned by Hack4LA.